 - How do I know when I’m on the right path?

-Listen to your intuition, and it is likely to bring up other questions you need to probe below the surface.
+Listen to your intuition, which will likely bring up other questions you need to probe below the surface.
 The inner self and the outer world can link through our intuition.

 Reflecting on your automatic writing will show you how your intuition communicates.
-This is a real key to opening your spiritual gifts.
+It is a real key to opening your spiritual gifts.
 Some believe that our ancestors can also speak to us through this process.

 You may discover drawings or uncommon phrases that resonate with you.
 Listen to this inner voice and learn “how to” listen to the voice of your intuition.
 Trusting your intuition is a practice unto itself.
 The absence of the Ego in our awareness reveals the inner self.

 Removing the Roadblocks

-The first time engaging in this exercise, it might take a while to comfortable with the process.
+The first time engaging in this exercise, it might take a while to become comfortable with the process.
 Don’t let this deter you.
 Remember, your heart and soul want to speak with you.
 And you have a wealth of intuitive wisdom waiting for your discovery.

 It becomes easier every time you allow your intuition and subconscious to speak.
-In effect, you are preparing for the inner journey and the next level of revelation.
+You are preparing for the inner journey and the next level of revelation.
 We need to stick with the process to give our inner work meaning.

 Listen to the innate spiritual desire that is leading you to this practice.
 Listen to that small voice and be patient.
 Stay with it.
 The observer of our experience wants us to know what we are.
 As we awaken more and more, we can come forward to experience life more fully.

-The primary source of difficulty with a brainstorming process is social and cultural programming.
-We live in a world where we are subject to social programming and propaganda.
+Social and cultural programming are the primary sources that interfere with the brainstorming process.
+We live in a world that subjects us to social programming and propaganda.
 We are “told” and sold what we should believe.
 This conditioning places boundaries around what we think about spiritual reality.